John A. Gowan

 (added Aug., 2013)

-an entropic domain in which the basic thermodynamic requirements
+sufficient to establish an entropic domain in which the basic

 Light is a 2-D transverse wave, with no time dimension and no space dimension in the direction of motion (clocks stop and meter sticks shrink to nothing at velocity c - as per Einstein).
 Light requires two dimensions to accommodate its alternating electric and magnetic fields, which induce each other at right angles.
 The energy of light is encoded in its frequency (E = hv) with its implied (but suppressed) time dimension.
 The intrinsic motion of light ("velocity c") "sweeps out" a third spatial dimension, creating, expanding, and cooling a 3-D spatial volume.
 The energy component of light is therefore 2-dimensional, while the entropy component corresponds to the 3rd spatial dimension.
 The entropy "drive" of light (free electromagnetic radiation) is the "intrinsic motion" of light, as gauged by the universal electromagnetic constant "c".

-establish an entropy domain for its own conservation needs, and
+2-D light to establish an entropy domain for its own

-therefore light has no need to explore additional dimensional
+conservation needs, and therefore light has no need to explore

-option for light - if it is to remain in its free form).
-Gravity
+light is to remain in its free form).
+Gravity combines these two

-combines these two electromagnetic entropy domains into our
+electromagnetic entropy domains into our familiar spacetime, the

 In the "black hole", the electromagnetic metric of light and